Pwnagotchi-Unofficial/Pwnagotchi.org/content/getting-started/encryption/_index.en.md

 ### Fix decryption server bug in evilsocket image

-In the evilsocket original image there is a bug with the decryption service (see this [issue](https://github.com/evilsocket/pwnagotchi/issues/879)).
+In evilsocket's original image there is a bug with the decryption service (see this [issue](https://github.com/evilsocket/pwnagotchi/issues/879)).
 To fix it run the following command:

 ```sh
 sudo chmod u+x /usr/bin/decryption-webserver